franko/gsl-shell/doc/source/matrices.rst

    Return the hermitian conjugate of the matrix.

-.. function:: tocomplex(m)

-   Return a new complex matrix equal to m.

 .. function:: diag(v)

    Given a column vector ``v`` of length ``n`` returns a diagonal